EU Lowers Proposed Tariff on Tesla’s China-Made Electric Vehicles

 BYD electric cars are stacked at the international container terminal of Taicang Port at Suzhou Port, in Jiangsu Province, China, on Sept.
 11, 2023.
 AFP via Getty Images

-In response to Brussels’ scrutiny of its state aid, the Chinese regime has threatened to take “all necessary measures” to defend its rights and interests.
+In response to Brussels’s scrutiny of its state aid, the Chinese regime has threatened to take “all necessary measures” to defend its rights and interests.
 The regime has already initiated an anti-dumping investigation into pork imported from the EU.
-The move followed a similar investigation into European brandy, particularly cognac, launched in January.
+The move followed a similar investigation into European brandy, particularly cognac, that began in January.

-Earlier this month, Beijing filed a complaint with the World Trade Organization (WTO) over Brussels’ proposed duties.
-China’s Ministry of Commerce said it was a step necessary to safeguard its EV industry’s development rights and interests.
+Earlier this month, Beijing filed a complaint with the World Trade Organization (WTO) over Brussels’s proposed duties.
+China’s Ministry of Commerce said it was a step that was necessary to safeguard its EV industry’s development rights and interests.

 “The EU is carefully studying all the details of China’s WTO consultation request and will react to the Chinese authorities in due course, according to WTO procedures,” the commission said in a statement.